Chiropractic and Pregnancy

 Chiropractic care can:

-- Correct vertebral misalignment and relieve pressure with gentle
+- Correct vertebral misalignment and relieve pressure with gentle and effective adjustments.

-- Help ensure that pelvic bones are properly aligned, facilitating a
+- Help ensure that pelvic bones are properly aligned, facilitating a quicker, easier delivery.

 - Re-establish the natural position and mobility of the joints.

 - Provide freedom from interference of normal nerve energy which is vital for the development of a healthy baby and mother.

 The following exercises are simple, effective ways to help maintain healthy spinal mobility and alignment during pregnancy.
 Remember that breathing is an integral part of all stretching and that regular practice achieves the best results.